Mapsui/Mapsui/docfx/documentation/projections.md

 - 2. Use SphericalMercator.FromLonLat to do the transformation manually.

 ## Remarks
-A Layer has a CRS field.
+- A Layer has a CRS field.
 This field is used by Mapsui to set it to the Map projection.
 It should not be set by the user.
 This is could be confusing.
+- Mapsui is not capable of transforming images.
+So no transformation of tiles are rasters.
+No attempt will be made to transform and the CRS fields will be ignored.